ITM4900-Team-4-Senior-Project/senior-project/README.md

 ## Setting up the project on your local development environment (computer)

 1. Create a **sites** or **projects** folder on your computer.
 This is where the **Senior-Project** will be setup.
-This step can be achieve in either using the desktop "add folder" method or the `mkdir folder-name` command in powershell of unix terminal.
+This step can be achieve in either using the desktop "add folder" method or the `mkdir folder-name` command in powershell or unix terminal.

 2. <a href="http://www.youtube.com/watch?feature=player_embedded&v=CKcqniGu3tA" target="_blank">How to Clone a Repository from GitHub</a>
     * **NOTE:** Make sure you are in the project directory created in Step 1.